-The Board of Directors of the World Affairs Council of Kentucky & Southern Indiana is pleased to announce the David Hershberg Scholarship for international study in the summer of 2013.
+The Board of Directors of the World Affairs Council of Kentucky & Southern Indiana (WAC) is pleased to announce the David Hershberg Scholarship for international study in the summer of 2016.

-Scholarship funds of up to $1,500 can be used to help defray the costs of international travel, lodging, and maintenance for a period of at least 21 days of study or research outside the United States.
-This scholarship was established by a gift from the Hershberg family and is administered by the World Affairs Council of Kentucky & Southern Indiana, an organization whose mission is to improve intercultural understanding through collaboration, coalition-building, diversified programming, and increased community involvement.
+The grant was established by the Hershberg family and is administered by the World Affairs Council of Kentucky & Southern Indiana.
+The WAC is an organization whose mission is to improve intercultural understanding through collaboration, coalition-building, diversified programming, and increased community involvement.
 A selection committee will evaluate applications on the basis of academic merit and the importance of study abroad for the personal, intellectual, and professional development of the candidate.

 The purpose of this award is (1) to enable the recipient to have an international experience of at least 21 days outside the United States as part of his/her educational development and (2) to provide an opportunity for the recipient to further his/her knowledge of cultures, languages, and societies in other parts of the world.

-Awards will be announced about March 15, 2013 for educational activities to take place between May and September 2013.
+Application deadline is February 19, 2016.
+Awards will be announced between end of March and early April 2016 for educational activities to take place between May and September 2016.

-Applications that do not have all requested material by February 22, 2013 will be considered ineligible for the award.
+Applications that do not have all requested material by February 19, 2016 will NOT be eligible for the award.

-One (1) copy of each of the following materials are required:
+One (1) copy of each of following materials is required: